AdRoll/baker/content/en/docs/Performance/_index.md

   Baker performance test cases
 ---

+Baker has been designed with high performance in mind.
+Baker core, the part of the code base which distributes records among components and ties them together, is very high-quality Go code.
+Records are never copied, and a particular attention has been given to reduce the number of memory allocations as much as possible, so as to keep the garbage collector cost to a minimum.

+Baker is also battle-tested, since 2016 NextRoll has been running hundreds if not thousands of Baker pipelines, processing petabytes, daily.

 We report in this page some practical examples of Baker performances we could measure in the NextRoll production environment.